 What To Eat During Pregnancy Conclusion:

 It’s not as hard as you would think to eat during your pregnancy just follow the guidelines of the 5 food groups and adapt it according to your body and morning sickness needs and you will do just fine.
-There are many challenges being pregnant but finding the right foods shouldn’t be one of them, so feel encouraged mama you can eat well and adapt it for your needs to make it work.
+There are many challenges being pregnant but finding the right food to eat shouldn’t be one of them, so feel encouraged mama you can eat well and adapt it for your needs to make it work.

 Here is a list for you to keep and look as a reminder of what to eat and not eat: